Vulnerability Vs Malware: What’s The Difference?

 - Technical mismatches, flaws or misconfigurations

 - Poor behavior and habits of site/app owners

 - Poor behavior and habits of unaware site/app users (customers/clients, employees, etc.)

 Typically, all websites/web applications, even simple ones like Blogs, have thousands of vulnerabilities.
 Based on their nature, vulnerabilities are also classified as known, business logic (arising from a business logic flaw and unique to the context and policies of a business), and unknown/zero-day.

 Here are some examples of commonly exploited vulnerabilities:

-To ensure the fortified and robust web application security, you must proactively identify, instantly patch, speedily fix and secure vulnerabilities to ensure a minimized attack surface and exploitable entry points.
+To ensure fortified and robust web application security, you must proactively identify, instantly patch, speedily fix, and security vulnerabilities to ensure a minimized attack surface and exploitable entry points.
 This way the possibility of getting malware into your system is minimized.
 But it may be impossible to stop all malware which is why you must identify malware using intelligent security scanning, line-by-line code analysis, behavior analysis, etc. on a regular basis.